DataKinds/datakinds.github.io/_posts/2018-06-21-writing-a-rootkit.md

 With this new method, I could also retire the superglue that is `make.rb`, allowing this rootkit to be built from just a Makefile alone.

+Here's the one drawback about resolving the syscall table address this way: `kallsyms_lookup_name` is part of a GPL licensed API, meaning I am _legally required to release this rootkit as GPL_.
+It's now as free as freedom can get.

 The CR0 byte
 ---
 Notice [this](https://github.com/Aearnus/syscall-rootkit/blob/master/rk.erb.c#L13)?
 These two lines gave me more headache than the rest of the code combined.
 Here's the kicker: without running these two macros, the entirety of the kernel module does _absolutely nothing_, with no indication that anything even went wrong.
 There's no compile time error, there's no segfault, and the CPU doesn't throw.
 Read on to find out why...